 More information about becoming a supplier

-One of the most effective ways of becoming involved with BHP’s Jansen Stage 1 project is to become a primary contractor or a sub-contractor for a company already awarded contracts.
+One of the most effective ways to get involved with the Jansen project is to become a primary contractor or a subcontractor for a company that has already been awarded contracts.

-Companies looking to provide sub-contracting services can be found in the list of current companies onsite at BHP’s Jansen Stage 1 or use the information provided in the “Awarded Contracts” section to get in touch with companies.
+Companies looking to provide sub-contracting services can be found in the list of current companies onsite at the Jansen project or use the information provided in the “Awarded Contracts” section to get in touch with companies.

 The process to Become a Supplier can last between nine (9) and twelve (12) months, depending on the scope of work and the complexity associated with that work, along with the commercial model proposed.

 Below is a general, step-by-step guide for businesses who want to Become a Supplier: